Table of Contents

-TIP 2.
-Look at the twenty best sold cookbooks in Amazon in your target country:
+2. Study the twenty best sold cookbooks in Amazon in your target country

 You will see how translated cookbooks fare in your country and that may give you a hint as to how acquainted your target audience will be with them and what their expectations might be.

-TIP 3.
-Read the reviews of various translated cookbooks:
+3. Read the reviews of various translated cookbooks

 I inspected some of Jamie Oliver's and Ella Woodward's to see how people found them.
 I saw the problems they encountered, what they found irritating.
 It might be about the book rather than about its translation, but it is useful to see how readers feel.

-TIP 4.
-Look at the reviews of your favourite author's cookbooks:
+4. Read the reviews of your favourite author’s cookbooks

 In my case, most of the reviews of Béatrice Peltre's books (@tartinegourmand) were incredibly positive, but a minority had their complaints.
 Little spoiler here: first, not everyone likes the hybrid cookbook with its blog-style stories and, second, some people really want to be spoonfed.
 However, I came to understand these same people making a recipe the other day.
 Now I feel a little less snooty and better able to sympathise with the differences in culinary prowess in different countries.
 Will discuss in #ThatTranslatorCanCook.